 What does an Animator do?

+There are so many directions within animation alone, a lot of animators decide to choose one industry and adapt their skills set to it.
 For example, working in film you might decide to focus on character animation or flame art whereas in gaming you would focus on real-time rendering.

-Types, Styles & principles –
+Types, Styles & Principles

 Back in 1906, “Humorous Phases of Funny Faces” was the first animated film ever to be printed on standard motion picture film – far before the likes of any fancy software’s like Maya, Houdini or 3DS max.